 Join the Crime Writers’ Association and enter your story in a competition or submit it to their anthology. http://thecwa.co.uk/ They will assess your manuscript, too.

 Take a chance on a writer you’ve never heard of.
 Nothing is more disheartening than to be in a bookstore and have only five or six people in the audience.
 How does this benefit you?
 You’ll have a chance to talk shop and discover new writing voices.
 Plus, usually there’s food.

-If you write children’s books, you can learn from librarians about how they choose books.
+If you write children’s books, you can learn from librarians about how parents, and their kids, choose books.
 Ask about book length and illustrations.
-Which books do they choose for story hour?
+Which books do librarians choose for story hour?
 How often do authors visit?
 Keep a notebook.
 You’re going to be one of those authors.
 Oh, and ask them how authors schedule school visits.
 If you intend to write for children, school visits are the best way to sell your books.

 Go to Fiverr and shop for services. https://www.fiverr.com/ Editors will clean up your grammar or give you a critique.